johnalison/WorkingPhilosophy/StrictWithYourself.md

 - Be spotless.
 A single cloud can hide the whole of the sun.
 (Baltasar Gracian)

 - Search others for their virtues, yourself for you vices.
 (Poor Richards Almanac)

+- It is easy for indignation to be eloquent but hard for it to be fair; no moralist should write history.
+(Caesar And Christ)